10 Tips On How To Cope With Postpartum Depression

 3. Breastfeed only if you are up to it

-Yes, you heard that right- Only if you can or want to.
+Yes, you heard that right—only if you can or want to.
 According to a recent study in the International Journal of Psychiatry in Medicine, women who breastfeed for two or four months were less likely to have the disorder.
 Yet breastfeeding can also make postpartum depression worse if you’re unable to do it or don’t want to.

 4. Have enough sleep

 With a new baby, sleeping for a long stretch of time may sound like a dream, but it’s very important.
-Get your partner or another family member to help you at least every 2 days so you can get your needed rest.
+Get your partner or another family member to help you at least every 2 days so you can get the rest.
 If that’s not doable, try to relax also when your baby takes a nap.

 5. Re-evaluate your time

-Realize that your 100 percent will need to be divided and it’s important to decide how you will divide up your time between work, your child, and all of your other responsibilities.
+Realize that your 100 percent will need to be 100 percent, and it’s important to decide how you will divide up your time between work, your child, and all of your other responsibilities.
 Be realistic about how much you can actually take on, and talk with your partner about the expectations you both have.

 Arrange a play date or call a family member or friend to chat when you’re feeling down.
-Always have people around you except when you want your quiet time.
+Always have people around you, except when you want your quiet time.
 Surround yourself with people who love you and not people who criticize or trouble you.

 7. Eat healthy foods